-(2) After notice and a reasonable period of time, prevents utility company personnel from calibrating, maintaining, or replacing the utility company's meter, metering equipment, or other utility company property used to supply service.
+(2) After notice and a reasonable period of time, prevents utility company personnel from accessing calibrating, maintaining, or replacing the utility company's meter, metering equipment, or other utility company property used to supply service.

 (3) Resorts to any fraudulent act to obtain electric, gas, or natural gas service, is the beneficiary of the fraudulent act, or tampers with the utility company's meter, metering equipment, or other property used to supply the service.
-If the customer does not contest the disconnection, under the circumstances stated in this paragraph the company need not restore service until the consumer or customer has completed each of the following:

 (H) For nonpayment of regulated services provided by the utility company, including nonpayment of security deposits.